Family Travel, Changing Lives, Finding Freedom.

 I do, it’s becoming more obvious to me every day.
 I’ve been to India, touched Ankor Wat, gazed at Everest, crossed the Atlantic by ship and eaten Thai food ’till it came out of my ears.
 It was all wonderful and we’ll do it all over again, but what’s at the root of it all, is freedom.

 We’ve just taken what may look like a backward step to those of you longing to be free of mortgage, bills and unrelenting work to start on a travel adventure such as ours.
-We’ve bought a house.
+We’ve put a deposit on a house.

 This post isn’t about justifying our decision, we don’t need to justify it, it’s more about inspiring YOU to start your own adventure and taste the same freedom we’ve found.
 Life is amazing and full of possibilities, just grab it with both hands.